SaumitraDeoGold/myTODOs/README.md

-git rm <folder/filename> : delete file in git vim .gitignore : to create git ignore file inside git ignore - *.html : to ignore allhtml files in that directory
+git rm <folder/filename> : delete file in git vim .gitignore : to create git ignore file inside git ignore - *.html : to ignore allhtml files in that directory git log --oneline : see all logs in one line git log --graph : graph representaton git log -p : commit summary git shortlog git log --author="author name" : search commits by author name git log --grep="idea" : search commits by commit msgs git log -- README.md : search by file name git log -S"[x]" -p : to check where the todo item was checked off git log -- books : see all commits made in books folder git log -p --all -S"Windows 10" : see all commits in which windows 10 was used